RTEMS/rtems-docs/README.txt

 NOTE: npm appears to be part of the EPEL repository for RHEL and CentOS.
 You may have to add that repository to your configuration.

   # yum install npm
   # npm install -g inliner

+Plant UML:

+Install NPM as shown in Single HTML then:

+  # npm install -g node-plantuml

 Spell check: